wavefrontHQ/opentelemetry-examples/DOTNET-example/README.md

 ### Prerequisites

-* A VMware Aria Operations for Applications account (formerly known as Tanzu Observability by Wavefront) account, which gives you access to a cluster.
-If you don’t have a cluster, [sign up for a free trial](https://www.vmware.com/products/aria-operations-for-applications.html).
+* A Tanzu Observability account, which gives you access to a cluster.
+If you don’t have a cluster, [sign up for a free trial](https://www.vmware.com/products/tanzu+observability.html).
 * Clone the [OpenTelemetry Examples](https://github.com/wavefrontHQ/opentelemetry-examples) repository.
 * [Install the Wavefront proxy](http://docs.wavefront.com/proxies_installing.html#install-a-proxy).
   <br/>**Note**: When running the Wavefront proxy: